alexblakes/regional_nonsense_constraint/documentation/write_up.md

 > **Figure 1:** Transcript diagram illustrating NMD escape regions.
 Thick blue boxes represent coding exons.
 Dark blue dashes depict NMD escape regions.
 Labels indicate the percentage of coding bases contained within each region, and the number of transcripts which are constrained for nonsense variants in each region.

 ### Nonsense variants in NMD regions are highly constrained
-To identify variant-level constraints, we calculated the mutability-adjusted proportion of singletons (MAPS) for nonsense variants in NMD escape regions, using coding exome sequencing data in 421,212 individuals in the UKB.
+To identify variant-level constraints, we calculated the mutability-adjusted proportion of singletons (MAPS) for nonsense variants in NMD escape regions using coding exome sequencing data in 421,212 individuals in the UKB.
 MAPS is a constraint metric which uses shifts in the allele frequency spectrum to highlight functional variant classes which are under negative selection ([REF]).
-Nonsense variants in all regions of the transcript are highly constrained ([Figure 2](#maps)), but constraint varies by region.
+Nonsense variants in all regions of the transcript are highly constrained ([Figure 2](#maps)), but there is  variability by NMD region.
 Interestingly, nonsense variants in the 5' end of long exons are the most highly constrained (MAPS = 0.132), even more so than nonsense variant which are likely to be targeted by NMD (MAPS = 0.116).
 By contrast, distal and start-proximal nonsense variants are less highly constrained (MAPS = 0.080, 0.077 respectively).

 <a name="maps"></a>